khokao/synergetica/services/docs/getting-started/tutorial.md

 ![](../assets/imgs/tutorial/simulation_first.png)

-Two slide bars also appear below the graph.
+Two sliders also appear below the graph.

 Each of these corresponds to a protein in the green block, allowing you to adjust the translation intensity of the protein.